 Ah love, sweet love.
 How wonderful it is to be in love with someone.
 You just want to tell everyone you know, and shout it from the rooftops.
 And you only need one symbol to express your love, the heart.
 The heart shape conveys love, romance, passion and care without ever saying a word.
 The heart is one of the most widely used motifs in jewellery design, from rings and pendants to diamond cuts.
 The heart is everywhere.
 But how did the heart shape come to define love?
 And why does the common heart shape look so very different from the anatomical heart?
 Let’s look through history and find out how the heart shape came to be.

 Like most things from long, long ago, we don’t know the exact origin of the heart as a romantic symbol.
-The Ancient Egyptians thought that the heart was the seed of life, and that the “heart soul” descended from the mother’s heart into her womb and would then take the shape of a child.
+Ancient Egyptians believed that the heart was the seed of life, and that the “heart soul” descended from the mother’s heart into her womb and would then take the shape of a child.
 The Ancient Greeks thought the heart supplied the whole body with heat and controlled reason and emotion.

-In terms of the symbol, it was most likely derived from the botanical world.
+In terms of the shape, it was most likely derived from the botanical world.
 One line of thinking is that the now extinct Silphium seedpod was the original model for the heart shape.
 This seed originated in the Ancient North African city of Cyrene and was used as a seasoning, and more commonly, as a contraceptive.
 The seed was highly valuable and so crucial to Cyrene’s economy that its image was portrayed on their coins.
 The seed very closely resembles the heart shape and its link to sexuality may have led to its association with love.

 The earliest heart shapes found in art were stylized depictions of fig leaves and ivy.
 These leaves were frequently found on Ancient Greek vase paintings of the god Dionysus, often in erotic scenes.
 Heart shaped ivy leaves were also a common symbol on Grecian and Roman grave stones, as the plant symbolized eternal love.